Kitware/eSimMon/docs/ingest.md

 adash watch -f 5eb01cc71eba106544dc5270 -r <url-to-data> -k <girder-api-key> -u https://api.esimmon.kitware.com/api/v1 -v 5
 ```

-NOTE: Should list option/how-to for uploading to private folder?
-If so deployed should be updated to show how to get to personal folders in dashboard

 - **`url-to-data`**: This will point to where the data is.
 See the instructions in the EFFIS [Read the Docs](https://wdmapp.readthedocs.io/en/latest/effis/dashboard.html) for enabling the dashboard.
 From the documentation example given the following http key:

         dashboard: